 About the girls of Haiti in rural and urban, men monopolize the labor market.
 Only girls work as jewelers, construction workers, laborers, mechanics and drivers.
 Most doctors, teachers and politicians in Haiti are men, although women in Haiti have made inroads into the elite professions, especially in medicine.
 Virtually all pastors are men, like most school principals.
 Men also predominate, though not entirely, in the professions of professional spiritual healer and herbal.
 In the domestic sphere, men are primarily responsible for caring for livestock and gardens.

-Haitian girls are responsible for domestic activities such as cooking, cleaning the house and wash clothes by hand.
+Haitian girls are responsible for domestic activities such as cooking, cleaning the house and wash the clothes by hand.
 Rural women and children are responsible for ensuring that water and firewood, women help with the planting and harvesting.

 Haitian girls are dedicated to health care, and nursing is an exclusively female profession, and to a lesser extent education is also a task of the girls in Haiti.
 In marketing, women dominate most sectors, especially for goods such as snuff, vegetables and fish.
 Most of Haiti economically active girls are business entrepreneurs.